puhacinboris/puhacinboris/README.md

 ### Hi there 👋, I'm Boris
-A software engineer interested in web and native android development.
+A software engineer with a keen interest in web development, android development, and new web frameworks.
+With a background web development, I am passionate about developing innovative and efficient software solutions.
+I love to keep up-to-date with the latest technological advancements and enjoy exploring new technologies to enhance my skills.

 ### Languages and Tools I use
 ##